 Foothill WDB's modification of a WIOA Additional Assistance grant to serve businesses in the hospitality industry that were impacted by COVID-19-related closures expanded participation by and services to ELL participants.
 The project enabled staff to survey ELL customers and inquire about their needs.
-Respondents indicated that assistance with filing for Unemployment Insurance and training was necessary.
 The WDB collaborated with EDD to provide services in multiple languages to furloughed or laid-off individuals.
 The grant strengthened our partnerships with organized labor and CBOs, helping to improve coordination and prevent duplication of services.
-Since the implementation of the Pilot Project in 2020, we have served over a thousand individuals in navigating the workforce system.
-Staff provides support and ensures that referrals to appropriate providers are made for education and support services.
+Since the implementation of the Pilot Project in 2020, Foothill WDB served over a thousand individuals in navigating the workforce system.
+Staff provided support and ensured that referrals to appropriate providers were made for education and support services.